JessicaMM1/ec530-health-app/README.md

 ### REST API (for user module)

-- The resf api for user module is deployed to [google cloud](https://health-app-2022.ue.r.appspot.com/users)
+- The rest api for user module is deployed to [google cloud](https://health-app-2022.ue.r.appspot.com/users)

 ### `/users`